 as the heat in the open field was a bit bearable compared to inside their

-houses that had turned into furnaces, where one couldn't sit still unless one
+houses, which had turned into furnaces, where one couldn't sit still unless one

 increased.